Healthcare Sector Regulation Watchpoints

 MerckKeytruda45%2028High (concentration)

-The durable lesson: Pharma valuation requires modeling revenue decay from patent cliffs against pipeline replacement value.
+The key insight: Pharma valuation requires modeling revenue decay from patent cliffs against pipeline replacement value.
 A 15x P/E on current earnings is meaningless if 40% of revenue loses patent protection in 3 years.

 Biotech (AMGN, GILD, VRTX, REGN, small-caps)